 - Appelo, Jurgen: “Managing for Happiness: Games, Tools, and practices to Motivate any Team.”
-A list of “Agile Workouts” that can be applied piece meal by any company or team.
+A list of “Agile Workouts” that can be applied piecemeal by any company or team.
 It appears that Mr. Appelo that moved his focus from introducing whole systems of management to small work-outs.

 - Pflaeging, Nils; “Organize for complexity.
-How to get Life back into Work to Build the High-Performance Organization“, 2014.
+How to get Life back to Work to Build the High-Performance Organization“, 2014.
 A short, concise, to the point guide towards the why, what and hows of building an agile organization.
 Original style, straight to the point.